How to Increase Alumni Donations to Your Fundraiser

 As with any organized fundraiser, you’ll want to segment your audience so you can make specific pitches to many different alumni groups.
 You could segment by age, graduation year, major, extracurricular interests, cultural and religious identification, sports played in school, fan status, season ticket holder status, past history of donating, and more.

 Re-engage with alumni on social media

 Your college has a presence on social media—use it to get the most out of your fundraiser.
 Work with the person or team who manages those accounts to create posts promoting your programs fundraiser.
 Target social media followers who like and follow the alumni community.
 Pay to promote your key posts, so they can be seen and shared by more people.
-Also make effective use of tags to help increase the amount of people you reach..
-You can even create your own hashtag to help others find you.
+Also make effective use of tags to help increase the amount of people you reach.
 The GoFundMe platform is well-integrated with major social media platforms, making sharing and mobile giving a snap.

 Make giving easy

 Crowdfunding not only makes alumni giving simple and fast, but it involves alumni in sharing your fundraiser.
 Find alums who are active on Facebook, Instagram, TikTok, and other platforms, and ask them to share your posts.
 Sharing allows alumni to give back in more ways than one.

 Think about alumni giving as part of a larger ongoing relationship.
 University fundraising staff know that certain alumni give large amounts of money to their alma mater many times over the span of their lives.
 These VIPs are given special treatment, not just before or after being asked for money, but continuously.

 Even with smaller donors, take the long view.
 Remember that the relationship alumni have with the school, whether they’re VIPs or not, is lifelong.

 If you’re new to fundraising, you might want to familiarize yourself with some of our resources about crowdfunding fundamentals, with a focus on how they might apply to your alumni fundraising fundraiser.

 Types of donors